Inderpreet-D/FoFCModdingTools/README.md

 ### Sharing Mods

-Mods can be shared through the Discord server.
-You can join the server from the icon on the main menu.
-Mods should be uploaded in their packaged form i.e., what is in the mods folder.
+Mods should be uploaded from the Mods screen.
+Click the "Upload" button to open the mod uploader.
+From this new window you can set an icon, title, description, and any tags for your mod.
+Next you should hit "Select Folder" if the mod you have made is not already in your "mods" folder.
+Mods should be uploaded in their packaged form i.e., what is in the mods folder and can be loaded by the game.
 This will be the .zip file and a .json file if you decide to include one.
+Next you should hit "Upload" to submit your mod to Steam.
+If everything works out you should see a success message with information on how to view your workshop item.
+If any errors happen you will see a message near the cancel button.

+### Updating Mods

+Updating your mods is very similar to uploading them.
+Use the in-game mod uploader but change the mode at the top to "Update Existing" instead of "Create New".
+Next select the mod that you want to update.
+You should then edit the fields with any information that you want to update and finally add a change note if you want.
+Any fields that are not changed or set will not be changed on the workshop, so the icon doesn't need to be set again if you want to keep the existing one.
+Hitting the "Update" button will then submit your changes to Steam.
+You'll then see either the success message or some error.

 ## FAQs

 1. How do I do (some specific thing)?

    - The example mods in this repo show how to add new items, characters, enemies, weapons, so those are a good starting point
-   - If you have more complex questions or things not covered by the examples then please ask questions in the Discord server to get help with understanding how the game works
+   - If you have more complex questions or things not covered by the examples then please ask questions in the Discord server to get help with understanding how the game works, you can find a link to the server on the main menu

 2. What do I need to know to make a mod?